Waco native overcomes obstacles to earn not one, but two degrees from Baylor

 “This summer, I’m returning to that camp I went to my junior year to talk to students who may not see themselves at Baylor,” she says.
 “I get to be that representation I didn’t have before, which is really cool.”

-Mendoza earned her undergraduate degree in 2021, and this weekend will add her master’s in accounting.
+Mendoza earned her associate’s degree from MCC in 2021, and this weekend will add both her bachelor’s in business and her master’s in accounting.
 After that, she’s headed to Dallas to join PwC as an audit associate.

 Sic ’em, Stephanie!